Skip to content

 VBU TECH TERM

 The Ocular Comfort Zone (OCZ): The specific vertical band in which the human eye can rest without neck strain, visual obstruction, or subconscious discomfort.
-Just as Anchor Point Math begins with the sofa footprint, Sightline Math begins with seated eye level.
+Just as our research into Stationary Anchors begins with the sofa footprint, Sightline Math begins with seated eye level.

 Across ergonomics, aviation seating, and high-end furniture design, one number appears consistently: 42 inches.
 This is the average seated eye height from the finished floor.
 This measurement is non-negotiable.
 Regardless of your décor style or screen size, every visual decision in a living room radiates outward from this fixed point.

 Human neck comfort declines rapidly when vertical viewing angles exceed 15 degrees upward or downward.
-This gives us a hard constraint for topical authority: If the center of a TV, artwork, or focal point causes a neck tilt >15°, it is incorrectly placed, regardless of aesthetic trends.
+This gives us a clear comfort constraint: if your neck tilt exceeds 15°, the focal point is too high or too low.”.
 This is the foundation of Gaze Delta math.

 VBU TECH TERM